DiscontinuedUpdate: Hoka One One Bondi 6

 - The Bondi 5 features an updated upper that provides breathability.
 The Comfort Frame hugs the foot with maximum comfort with a sock-like feel while the padded tongue delivers added comfort while enhancing the fit.

-- The midsole of the shoe was also modified to deliver an enhanced underfoot protection and durability.
+- The midsole of the shoe was also modified to deliver enhanced underfoot protection and durability for neutral pronators.
 It offers a more responsive ride while running on the road.

 - The outsole was also updated.
 The shoe features an updated lug pattern and new rubber material to improve traction and durability.